begli-amanov/web-dev/Takeaways.md

 3. Some icons works just fine by themselves but mostly we would need to pair them with text.

 #### Images
-1. Be hones when using images.
+1. Be honest when using images.
 Keep it real.

 ## Lesson 14